 Mette Ingvartsen’s name is bent in neon on the international stage.
 The Danish star choreographer now returns home to show two of her latest works.
 World-class dance presented at Republiqué in collaboration between Dansehallerne and Østerbro Teater.

-On April 5 and 6, you can experience to come (extended) from 2017.
-The following two days, April 7 and 8, Moving in Concert from 2019 is presented, and thus 9 dancers’ study of how technology models our brains and haunts our bodies long after the power has been switched off.
+On April 5 and 6, 2022, you can experience to come (extended) from 2017.
+The following two days, April 7 and 8, 2022, Moving in Concert from 2019 is presented.
+Experience 9 dancers’ study of how technology models our brains and haunts our bodies long after the power has been switched off.
 A unique opportunity to be double-impressed by the gifted and courageous Mette Ingvartsen.

 Ticket booking for Dansehallerne’s Annual Pass holders will be accessible in January 2022.
 All Annual Pass holders will be notified directly.